-shareholder returns in the bottom half of a company's four-digit GICS industry group (Russell 3000 companies only).
-Take into consideration the company's five-year total shareholder return and operational metrics.
+only).
+Take into consideration the company's operational metrics and other factors as warranted.
 Problematic provisions include but are not limited to:

 - A classified board structure;

-- A supermajority vote requirement;
+- A supermajority vote requirements;

-- > Either a plurality vote standard in uncontested director elections or a majority vote standard with no plurality carve-out for contested elections;
+- Either a plurality vote standard in uncontested director elections, or a majority vote standard in contested elections;

-- > The inability of shareholders to call special meetings;
+- The inability of shareholders to call special meetings;

 - > The inability of shareholders to act by written consent;

 - A multi-class capital structure; and/or

-- A non-shareholder-approved poison pill.
+- A non-shareholder approved poison pill.